What Are Negative Keywords In Google Ads and How to Use Them?

 3. Monitor Your Competitors’ Campaigns

-Another great way to find negative keywords is to monitor the campaigns of your competitors.
+Another great way to find negative keywords is to monitor your competitors’ campaigns.
 You can do this by using tools like SpyFu or iSpionage.

 First, enter the URL of your competitor’s website and see what keywords they’re targeting in their campaigns.
 You can add any relevant terms as negative keywords in your campaign.